 I wasn’t sure I wanted to go back to Kangaroo Island.
-My first visit, nearly 20 years ago, was one of the highlights of my honeymoon.
+My first visit, nearly 20 years ago, was one to remember.
 Engraved in my memory was an island of endless eucalyptus forests replete with koalas and rolling paddocks where wild kangaroos grazed morning and night.
-A rugged coastline made frequent accommodation for vast windswept white sand beaches, some populated by colonies of endangered seals, others left free to the devices of fewer than 5000 human residents.
+A rugged coastline made frequent accommodation for vast windswept white sand beaches, some populated by colonies of endangered seals, others left free to the devices of fewer than 5,000 human residents.

 In the years since that magical trip, however, the island has been discovered.
 Like the islanders I befriended during that first visit, so many of whom displayed a sincere pride of ownership in their home, I feared that development might forever ruin what was so special about the place.